-- the motivation, basic mechanisms, and open problems of SOA; - service-oriented development and its relation to object-oriented and component-based development; - the realisation of SOA based on XML and Web service technology.
+- the motivation, basic mechanisms, and open problems of SOA; - service-oriented development and its relation to object-oriented and component-based development; - the realisation of SOA using on XML-based and Web service technology.

-Methods Class sessions together with course notes, labs, recommended textbooks, and worksheets.
+Methods Class sessions with course notes, labs, recommended textbooks, and worksheets.

-Assessment Multiple choice and short answer tests, written examinations.
+Assessment Multiple choice and short answer tests, written examination.